Tracing

 def analyze_sentiment(text: str, user_id: str) -> str:

-tracer.set_attribute("user_id", user_id)
+Tracer.set_attribute("user_id", user_id)

-tracer.set_attribute("text_length", len(text))
+Tracer.set_attribute("text_length", len(text))

-tracer.set_attribute("analysis_type", "sentiment")
+Tracer.set_attribute("analysis_type", "sentiment")

 response = openai.chat.completions.create(